StansAssets/api.stansassets.com/docfx-project/index.md

 # Welcome to Stan's Assets Scripting Reference!
 The scripting reference is organized according to the available plugins.
 You can find plugins list as well as useful resources links below.

-At Stan's Assets, we make Plugins, SDKs,  Games, VR &AR  Applications.
+At Stan's Assets, we make Plugins, SDKs,  Games, VR & AR  Applications.
 Do not hesitate do get in touch, whether you have a question, want to build something or just to say hi :)
 [Website](https://stansassets.com/#contacts) | [LinkedIn](https://www.linkedin.com/in/lacost/) | [Youtube](https://www.youtube.com/user/stansassets/videos) | [Github](https://github.com/StansAssets) | [AssetStore](https://assetstore.unity.com/publishers/2256)

 ### Foundation Library